johakovi/Winlator-Frost/README.md

 - ~~Snapdragon 8s gen 3 `Adreno​ 735` container not starting issue~~ (now it's working)
 - Some game in Snapdragon 8 gen 3 may not working or have a performance hit
 - Some game have a xinput issue which virtual gamepad are not working
+- Odin 2 users will facing the xinput issue in latest glibc due to newest wine version

 # What is the difference between bench and without bench apk?
 - Bench is for the user that have 2 or more winlator.
 It's suitable for the user to compare other winlator.
 While, without bench is for the user that don't have/install any winlator yet.